 - Office hours and meetings: As you know, you may not hold in-person office hours.
 You can, however, have a virtual meeting through your Zoom personal meeting room.
 Learn how to set up your personal meeting room.
 Zoom Personal Meeting Rooms can also be used to host online meetings with students or colleagues.
 A Zoom Personal Meeting Room can host up to 500 people.

 - Faculty accommodation resources for remote learning: Disability Services’ Accommodation Resources for Remote Learning page contains information about academic accommodations and how they show up in the remote classroom environment.
 Please contact email@example.com or 303-492-8671 with any questions or to schedule a phone call or Zoom appointment with an Access Coordinators.

 - See Dean Anaya’s email to faculty on March 13 with additional guidance on remote teaching.

-As of March 18, 2020, employees who are not performing critical services on campus are asked to work from home.
-Employees should continue to follow the direction of their supervisors.
+- The only employees working on campus should be classified as Critical Services.
+Employees who are able to work remotely are expected to be working.
 Supervisors are asked to provide as much information as possible to employees about how to work from home and what projects and resources are available for working from home.
 More information can be found on the COVID-19 HR Guidance Page.